Case studies: Value Chain

 The Local Gastronomic Points scheme (LGPs)

 The Local Gastronomic Points scheme (LGPs) is a business model based on adding value to products from agricultural households by establishing small-scale, family-type public food establishments.
-The concept was developed by an NGO and was first implemented in the ...
+The concept was developed by the

 Water Protection Bread